perses/perses/docs/configuration/configuration.md

 database: <Database config> # Optional

 # The configuration to access the CUE schemas
+# This config is deprecated.
+It will be removed in the future.
+Please remove it from your config.
 schemas: <Schemas config> # Optional

 # If provided, Perses server will look to the different folders configured and populate the database based on what it is found